MartinKHovden/m3h3/docs/source/installation.rst

 with dolfin, cbcbeat, fenics, pulse, geometry and m3h3.
 Run all commands in the terminal.

-Should change docker file for development.

 #.
-Download docker from docker.com for your platform.
+Download docker by following the instructions on https://www.docker.com/get-started.

 #.
-Clone
+Clone the `m3h3 repository <https://github.com/MartinKHovden/m3h3>`_ to your system
+   and move into the m3h3 main folder.

 #.
 Build the docker image using the Dockerfile by running